 An Easy to Get Low Interest Rate

 Savings accounts are the easiest of any investment.
 The least risky.
-And therefore the least reward.
+And therefore the least rewarding.

 Both of these together give savings accounts extremely low interest rates.

-I’m talking 0.01% on some savings accounts with high end savings accounts currently around 0.5% if you’re luck.
+I’m talking 0.01% on some savings accounts with high end savings accounts currently around 0.5% if you’re lucky.

 If you’ve got 0.01% on $1,000,000 then you would end up with a whopping $100 in interest at the end of the year.
 Even if you could get 2% you will only have $20,000.
 That isn’t much to live on and it doesn’t even keep up with inflation which is about 2-3% per year.